 Speak with your teens, give them the facts, and let them know how much damage excessive screen time can have.
-There is no reason to forbid them from using their devices, but limit their usage and teach them how to use them properly.
+There is no reason to forbid them from using their devices, but limit their usage and teach them how to use them properly and responsibly.
 Explain your concerns, don’t just give ultimatums.

-Remember that everything in our deen is about moderation, so teach your kids to apply moderation to their screen time.
+Remember that everything in moderation is typically ok, so teach your kids to apply moderation to their screen time.